Back to Home Page or Contents Page or Rituals and Texts or Index

 Although the Book of Enoch was banned, the reasons for doing so

 became more illusive after it was discovered once again.
-Rumors of a surviving
+Rumors of a

-book and kept it alongside of the other books of the Bible.
+has saved the book and kept it alongside of the other books of the Bible.

 Bruce was able to secure not one, but three copies of the Ethiopic book that he brought back to Europe and England.
 In 1821, Dr. Richard Laurence, an Oxford Hebrew professor, produced the first translation that gave the world its first glimpse of the forbidden Enochian mysteries.